Inside: Your ultimate guide to apple activities this fall. Apple science, apple crafts, apple sensory play, apple unity study, and more!

 I love baking with my kids.
 Baking is an exciting science and a great introduction to math.
 Try it with your kids!
 You might like this classical American pie or go for our healthy gluten-free Russian Apple pie.
 Can you almost feel a delicious aroma of baking pie just by looking at the photos?

-Science is my favorite thing to teach and I try to work it into every subject we get interested in.
+Science is my favorite thing to teach, and I try to work it into every subject we get interested in.
 My focus is to stimulate investigation.
-We start with, “ok, here is an apple.
+We start with “Okay, here is an apple.
 What can we do with it?“

-Usually, the first thing I hear is a chorus of, “Let’s explode it!”
+Usually, the first thing I hear is a chorus of “Let’s blow it up!”
 Yep, you heard it right.
-Don’t worry we do it with just baking soda and vinegar!
-(Before I had kids I would never have imagined I would be buying a 13lb bag of baking soda and 1.3 lb bottle of vinegar pretty much on every trip to Costco).
+Don’t worry, we do it with baking soda and vinegar!
+(Before I had kids, I would never have imagined I would be buying a 13lb bag of baking soda and 1.3 lb bottle of vinegar on nearly every trip to Costco).

 So, the first thing I recommend to do with apples is what we call Apple Volcano.
-Scoop apple out, fill it with baking soda, add a few drops of food coloring, then add vinegar.
+Scoop out the apple, fill it with baking soda, add a few drops of food coloring, and then add vinegar.
 Voila!
 Loads of foamy fun all around.

 Apple Sensory Play

 Green peas, oh green peas, how I love you… scattered all over my carpet… Not really, but everything has a price and I’m willing to deal with peas on my carpet for some sensory play fun.
 As you can see in the photos above we filled a roasting pan with peas and added “apple trees” and LEGO DUPLO tractor for hours (and I mean it, friends, for hours) of fun.